Democrat Party Racism -Part 1

 • 1995: Democratic President Clinton asks to build a border wall to stem the tide of illegal aliens.
 The irony, considering Trump would later be called a xenophobe and racist for continuing the effort.

-• 1995: Democrat.org completely omitting their first 100 years racist past.
+• 1995: Democrat.org completely omits their first 100 years of racist past.

 Welfare Creating a Dependent Voter Base